MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 The Servicing Profile getting started page provides information about the devices in Inventory including the number of devices meeting the following criteria:

-* Sufficient disk space (Greater than 5 GB)
+* Devices with sufficient disk space (greater than 5 GB)
-* The Monthly Enterprise Channel for Microsoft 365 Apps updates.
+* The Monthly Enterprise Channel for Microsoft 365 Apps.

 Only devices which meet the criteria will be included in the Servicing Profile.